-(This article originally appeared at KNKX and has been reprinted under an agreement.)
+(This article previously appeared on PubliCola and has been reprinted with permission.)

 The Morning Update Show — hosted by Trae Holiday and The Big O (Omari Salisbury) — is the only weekday news and information livestream that delivers culturally relevant content to the Pacific Northwest’s urban audience.
 Omari and Trae analyze the day’s local and national headlines as well as melanin magic in our community.
 Watch live every weekday at 11 a.m. on any of the following channels, hosted by Converge Media: YouTube, Twitch, Facebook, Periscope, and whereweconverge.com.

 We also post the Morning Update Show here on the Emerald each day after it airs, so you can catch up any time of day while you peruse our latest posts.

 Morning Update Show — Monday, Nov.
 29

 Welcome Back From #Belize! | Latest News & Headlines From Seattle | Hate Crimes Hit Close to Home | Murder on MLK & Rainier Avenue South | Sawant Recall